relaycorp/ddos-report/src/content/docs/systems/public-goods.md

 - Awala Internet Gateways, like Relaycorp's `belgium.relaycorp.services`.
 - Free geolocation APIs, like `https://ipinfo.io/geo`.

-**DDoS attacks not only affect availability but also threaten decentralisation**.
-Typically, it's only the well-resourced organisations with a vested interest in the ecosystem, such as Cloudflare and Google, that have the financial and organisational capacity to prepare for and deal with these attacks.

 ## Mitigations available to operators

 - [Reverse proxy](../mitigations/reverse-proxies.md).